zdharma-continuum/zinit/docs/INTRODUCTION.md

 without any problems.
 It is also sufficient to provide just the word `wait`, it’ll work like `wait'0'` (and `wait'!'` like `wait'!0'`).

-The exclamation mark causes Zplugin to reset-prompt after loading plugin, so it is needed for themes.
+The exclamation mark causes Zinit to reset-prompt after loading plugin, so it is needed for themes.
 The same with Prezto prompts, with a longer delay:

 ``` zsh